tomicooler/garagealarm/README.md

 An android application that receives the notifications, shows them to the user, and keeps track of the door state as there is no server in this architecture.

-Set the notifications to Alerting mode in the Android <a href="https://support.google.com/android/answer/9079661?hl=en#zippy=%2Cchoose-if-notifications-interrupt-you-or-stay-silent">Settings</a> application.
+NOTE: set the notifications to Alerting mode in the Android <a href="https://support.google.com/android/answer/9079661?hl=en#zippy=%2Cchoose-if-notifications-interrupt-you-or-stay-silent">Settings</a> application.

 Communication
 -------------